-We describe differing hydrological controls by further subdividing each carbon pool into one aerobic fraction and two anaerobic fractions.
-Hereby we account for anaerobic conditions provided in wetland soils and by water-saturated sediments under thermokarst lakes.
-In the following we define wetland soils from a purely hydrological viewpoint, i.e. by assuming that these soils are water-saturated and not affected by thermokarst.
-We further assume that anaerobic soil fractions are not stationary but will increase or decrease with climate change.
-Therefore, we re-calculate the wetland and thermokarst fraction for each time step (see the Supplement for model details).
-We assume a linear increase in wetland extent with global warming with mean maximum increases up to 30% above pre-industrial wetland extent (see Table 1).
-To capture changes in future thermokarst lake coverage, we have developed a conceptual model by making the simplifying assumption that future increases in high latitude surface air temperatures are the main driver for thermokarst formation.
-We hereby assume that future warming results in a gradual increase of thermokarst lake areas (Smith et al., 2005; Plug and West, 2009; Walter et al., 2007b) until a maximum extent is reached (see Table 1).
-With further warming our model describes a decrease in thermokarst lake extent as we assume that lake drainage is becoming a key factor which strongly limits thermokarst lake area (van Huissteden et al., 2011; Smith et al., 2005; Jones et al., 2011; Morgenstern et al., 2011; see also Fig. S1).
+To capture the growth and decline of newly formed thermokarst lakes, we have developed a conceptual model by making the simplifying assumption that future increases in high-latitude surface air temperatures are the main driver for thermokarst formation.
+We hereby assume that future warming results in a gradual increase in newly formed thermokarst lake areas (Smith et al., 2005; Plug and West, 2009; Walter et al., 2007b) until a maximum extent is reached (see Table 1).
+With further warming our model describes a decrease in thermokarst lake extent as we assume that lake drainage is becoming a key factor which strongly limits thermokarst lake area (van Huissteden et al., 2011; Smith et al., 2005; Jones et al., 2011; Morgenstern et al., 2011; see also Fig. S1 in the Supplement).

-As the quality of organic matter is a further key determinant for the timescale of carbon release (Strauss et al., 2014) we subdivide the carbon of each individual pool into a fast and a slowly decomposing fraction, with annual or respectively decadal timescales (Table 1).
+As the quality of organic matter is a further key determinant for the timescale of carbon release (Strauss et al., 2015) we subdivide the carbon of each individual pool into a fast and a slowly decomposing fraction, with annual or respectively decadal timescales (Table 1).
 We do not describe permafrost organic matter of low quality (passive pool) which decays on a multi-centennial to millennial timescale.
 The partitioning of permafrost organic matter results in a total of 24 separate carbon pools which all contribute individually to simulated carbon fluxes (Fig. 1).

 All pools and processes are stratified along latitudinal bands that provide a simplified gradient of climate and permafrost types.
-To describe the climate control exerted by surface-air and ground temperatures in each latitude band, we assume that large-scale climate effects can be described by a general north-south temperature gradient.
+To describe the climate control exerted by surface-air and ground temperatures in each latitudinal band, we assume that large-scale climate effects can be described by a general north-south temperature gradient.
 We acknowledge that longitudinal patterns can also be pronounced, but with a focus on large-scale regional rather than local changes we expect that the dominant climate control can be described by a profile of coldest permafrost temperatures at the northern limit and warmest temperatures at the southern limit (Romanovsky et al., 2010; Beer et al., 2013).
-Our model also resolves vertical information to account for varying carbon density with depth and to track active layer changes.
-We chose a model resolution of 20 latitudinal bands (which range from 45 to 85° N with a 2° gridding) and of 27 vertical soil layers (corresponding to layer thicknesses of 25 cm for the upper four meters, and of 1 m for the depth range 4 to 15 m).
+Our model also resolves vertical information to account for varying carbon density with depth and to track active layer changes (see Sect.
+2.2).
+We chose a model resolution of 20 latitudinal bands (which range from 45 to 85° N with a 2° gridding) and of 27 vertical soil layers (corresponding to layer thicknesses of 25cm for the upper 4 m, and of 1m for the depth range 4 to 15 m).